BOARD OF DIRECTORS

 Danielle Banks

 Danielle Banks is a Cleveland native with a heart for giving back to others.
 She is a proud graduate of Ohio University and earned an MBA from the University of Phoenix.
 Danielle is a seasoned communications specialist with over 28 years of experience in broadcast television, public relations and business.
 Danielle has also volunteered in many capacities throughout the community.
 Currently she serves on the board of Magnolia Clubhouse and on the trustee board of Mt Olive Missionary Baptist Church.
 Danielle has been recognized for exceptional leadership; particularly motivating co-workers and team members, innate problem solving and rapid delegation of tasks in challenging, fast paced and real time situations.
 She is highly organized and adept at managing multiple issues, people and projects simultaneously.
-Danielle is currently STLF Secretary of the Board of Directors and Chairwoman of the Communications Committee.
+Danielle is currently STLF Board Secretary, Executive Committee member and Chairwoman of the STLF Communications Committee.

 Geoff Englebrecht

-Geoff Englebrecht is the Chairman of STLF’s Fund Development Committee.
-Geoff has spent the past 18 years working directly with the public through local non-profit and government roles addressing quality of life issues and community development within Cleveland’s neighborhoods and the surrounding region.
-A graduate of Euclid High School and a Cleveland State University alumnus, he is currently the Community Development Director for the City of Maple Heights.
+Geoff Englebrecht is Chairman of Spread the Love Foundation's Fund Development Committee.
+Geoff has more than18 years experience working directly with the public through local non-profit and government roles addressing quality of life issues and community development within Cleveland neighborhoods and the surrounding region.
+A graduate of Euclid High School and a Cleveland State University (CSU) alumnus, he is currently the City Planning Director for the City of Maple Heights.